yaal-coop/sheraf/README.md

-ZODB Model Layer
+# A versatile ZODB abstraction layer

 sheraf is an overlay over ZODB.
 It provides a high level interface to save and read your data.

-# Installation
+## Installation

 sheraf is compatible with Python 3.5+

     poetry add sheraf
     # or
     pip install sheraf

-If you need pytest fixtures for your project check out [pytest-sheraf](https://gitlab.com/yaal/sheraf).
+If you need pytest fixtures for your project check out [pytest-sheraf](https://gitlab.com/yaal/pytest-sheraf).
+There are also [sheraf fixtures for unittest](https://gitlab.com/yaal/unittest-sheraf).

     pip install pytest-sheraf

 The documentation is [hosted here](https://sheraf.readthedocs.io/en/latest/).

-# Contributing
+## Contributing

 Bug reports and pull requests are highly encouraged!